 Photo credit: Locuri din Romania

 These were our recommended top places in Bucovina to include on your itinerary of Romania.
 We can organize for you a tailor-made day trip to any of these attractions and help you unveil authentic Bucovina!
-For an example of such a trip, see our Classic Tour of Romania.
+For an example of such a trip, see our Best of Romanai Tour or our Maramures and Bucovina Tour.